shikhar0777/RFID-USING-ARDUINO-R4-UNO-CS445-Embedded-systems/README.md

 MFRC522 RFID Reader

-RFID Tags/Cards
+RFID Cards/Tags

 Jumper Wires

 How It Works

-User taps the RFID card
+User taps an RFID card on the MFRC522 reader

-MFRC522 reads the card UID
+The module reads the unique UID

-Arduino processes and checks authorization
+Arduino checks the UID against authorized values

 Valid UID → Attendance recorded

 Invalid UID → Access denied

-Results shown on Serial Monitor
+Status is displayed on the Serial Monitor

-Data can be exported to an Excel sheet or cloud system
+Logged data can be exported to Excel or cloud storage for record-keeping

 Objectives

-Build a simple RFID attendance system
+Develop a functional RFID attendance system

-Read and verify card UIDs accurately
+Correctly read and verify RFID card UIDs

-Make attendance fast and error-free
+Provide a fast and error-free attendance process

-Allow easy digital record-keeping
+Enable simple digital record management

 Testing

-Code tested through Arduino IDE Serial Monitor
+Functionality tested through the Arduino IDE Serial Monitor

 UIDs simulated and validated

-SPI communication verified
+SPI communication verified between Arduino and MFRC522

-Full flow tested virtually before hardware connection
+Full system flow tested virtually before hardware deployment

 Conclusion

-The SMART R4 RFID Attendance System is a clean, low-cost, and modern solution for classrooms, labs, and offices.
-It demonstrates key embedded systems concepts and can be upgraded easily with WiFi logging, LCD display, buzzer alerts, or a full dashboard.
+The SMART R4 RFID Attendance System delivers a clean, low-cost, and modern solution for tracking attendance in classrooms, labs, offices, and similar environments.
+It demonstrates essential embedded systems principles and provides a strong foundation for future upgrades such as WiFi-based logging, LCD output, buzzer alerts, or full dashboard integration.